Jefferson High School

 Because CAASPP tests are given statewide, they provide an opportunity to measure the skills of all students against the same academic standards.
 Given online, the tests are computer-adaptive, allowing more precise measurement of individual skills.

-This year, your student will take the Smarter Balanced Summative Assessments for ELA and mathematics March 6, 2017 through March 10, 2017 in English and Math classes.
-Jefferson High School conducted a school wide practice week February 6, 2017.
-Students are encouraged to visit www.caaspp.org for more opportunities to practice for the week of March 6th.
+This year, your student will take the Smarter Balanced Summative Assessments for ELA on March 20-21-22 from 8am-10am and mathematics on March 27-28-29 from 8am-10am .
+Jefferson High School will conduct a school wide practice March 8-9 and March 15-16.
+Students are encouraged to visit www.caaspp.org for more opportunities to practice for the test.

 Vice Principal of Guidance